5 Pitfalls to Avoid When Issuing an Investment Management RFP

 Tip: Start by considering when you would like to engage a new investment advisor, and then work backward to set the timing for your RFP process.

-It’s smart to put together a team to lead the RFP process and facilitate the decision by the investment/finance committee and/or board.
+It’s smart to assemble a team to lead the RFP process and facilitate the decision by the investment/finance committee and/or board.

 Here are some tips to consider when creating an RFP committee: